|Conover Beacon, NJ|

 To one with an eye for the picturesque this graceful red and white tower, 55 feet high, on a low sandy point surrounded by a ledge–a beautiful foreground against the blue sea beyond–forms a very interesting combination of effects.

-The Conover/Chapel Hill Range Lights were discontinued in July of 1923, when gas-lighted buoys were used to mark the channel formerly served by the range lights.
-Four months later, the range lights were reactivated as tugboat captains complained that "the ranges were absolutely necessary to counteract the side drift of the current through the channels."
+The Conover/Chapel Hill Range Lights were discontinued in July 1923, when gas-lighted buoys were used to mark the channel formerly served by the range lights, but four months later, the range lights were reactivated as tugboat captains complained that “the ranges were absolutely necessary to counteract the side drift of the current through the channels.”

-The tower is now inactive, and its base is protected by a chain-link fence topped with barbed wire.
+Conover Beacon has been inactive since 1957, and its base is now protected by a chain-link fence topped with barbed wire.
 In 2004, the tower was transferred to Monmouth County for management by Middletown Township.
-The Friends of Conover Beacon Society is being formed to help restore the endangered tower.
+The Friends of Conover Beacon Society has been formed to help restore the endangered tower, but the beacon still needs much attention.

 Located in the town of Leonardo.
 The lighthouse is owned by Monmouth County.
 Grounds open, tower closed.